If you are looking for a natural sunscreen that is suitable for sensitive skin, Lavera Sun Cream with SPF30 could be a perfect fit for you.

 In terms of cost, it’s pretty affordable, it won’t break the bank.
-And remember, you can get 15% off discount here if you are new LoveLula customer.

 I haven’t tried it on my face yet as I’ve been using Madara Sunscreen SPF30 for that but it can be used as a facial sunscreen if you like.
 Just bear in mind that it may leave some whiteness (it really depends on your complexion – if your complexion is quite light, this should be fine).

-Overall, not a bad sunscreen and I am happy to recommend it to those with sensitive skin and lighter complexion.
+Overall, it’s not a bad sunscreen and I am happy to recommend it to those with sensitive skin and lighter complexion.
 Just one negative which bothered me a little bit was when I applied it all over my body, it was not easy to remove it in the shower – there was some whiteness left even after washing my whole body with a bar of soap.
-Not a major problem (as it will wash off at the end) but it’s just something to be aware of.
+Not a major problem (as it will wash off in the end) but it’s just something to be aware of.